swdevlin/ars-magica-grimoire/README.md

 ## History

 2016-12-03
+* The duration tag now support a condition attribute.
+If present, the condition is printed, in parenthesis, after the duration.

+2016-12-03
+* Add support for While duration
 * Flavour text now renders sub elements correctly
 * Added support for the `<self/>` tag, which renders as the name of the current spell, in italics.